 Analysis of senescence-associated DNA methylation

 DNA methylation patterns were measured in two fibroblast preparations at early (P3 or P5) and late passage (P30 or P33).
 To this end, we used MethylCap-seq, which is based on capturing methylated DNA with the methyl-CpG-binding domain (MBD) of the methyl-CpG-binding protein 2 (MeCP2) and subsequent next-generation sequencing of salt eluted DNA [24].
 This analysis revealed that differentially methylated regions (DMRs) occur during culture expansion: 4,309 and 2,864 regions became hypermethylated and 6,489 and 3,613 regions hypomethylated during culture expansion of donor 1 and donor 2 cells, respectively (Figure 2A,B).
 Regions within the HOXC locus revealed prominent DMRs, particularly in donor 2 (Figure 2C).
 However, the overlap of DMRs between the two donors was only 3.99% and 4.24% for hyper- and hypomethylated regions, respectively.
-This was in contrast to highly overlapping methylation changes observed during long-term culture of fibroblasts and MSCs when using either IlluminaBeadChip Technology [12,14,19] or whole-genome single-nucleotide bisulfite sequencing [17].
+This was in contrast to overlapping methylation changes observed during long-term culture of fibroblasts and MSCs when using either IlluminaBeadChip Technology [12,14,19] or whole-genome single-nucleotide bisulfite sequencing [17].

 Therefore, we compared the results from MethylCap-seq with our recent study on senescence-associated (SA-) DNAm changes in MSCs using 450k IlluminaBeadChips [19].
 With IlluminaBeadChips, 1,702 CpGs were found to be significantly hypomethylated upon long-term culture and 2,116 CpGs became hypermethylated (adjusted P-value < 0.05 and DNAm change > 20%).
 MethylCap-seq signals were then analyzed in a 600 bp window around these SA-DNAm changes identified by BeadChip technology.
 Overall, differential MethylCap-seq signals had the same tendency of SA-DNAm changes as observed with the 450k IlluminaBeadChip data (Figure 2D,E).
-This finding confirmed that consistent senescence-associated DNAm changes occur between IlluminaBeadChip technology and MethylCap-seq– even though the latter revealed less overlap of specific DMRs in biological replicates.
+This finding confirmed that senescence-associated DNAm changes found with IlluminaBeadChip technology are also present in the fibroblasts measured with MethylCap-seq.

 Consequently, we analyzed whether SA-DNAm changes were restricted to individual CpGs or if adjacent CpGs were also affected.
 We focused on the most significant CpGs of the 450k IlluminaBeadChip data (1,702 and 2,116 CpGs) and found that SA-hypermethylation and hypomethylation was not restricted to individual CpGs but also occurred in upstream and downstream CpGs, usually within a region of 500 base pairs (Figure 2F,G).
 There were fluctuations in mean DNAm level in the vicinity of CpGs with the most significant SA-DNAm changes, which cannot be resolved by analysis of DNA fragments in MethylCap-seq.
 Therefore, analysis of DNAm at single nucleotide resolution using IlluminaBeadChip technology or genome-wide bisulphite sequencing might be advantageous for analysis of site-specific changes during culture expansion.